 Who are the responsible for providing the information?

-Cyprus banks and branches of foreign banks, Cyprus financial intermediaries, Cyprus collective investment funds, insurance companies, trusts – financial form etc
+Cyprus banks and branches of foreign banks, Cyprus financial intermediaries, Cyprus collective investment funds, insurance companies, trusts – financial forms etc

 How the Common Reporting Standard – Automatic exchange of information will be performed in Cyprus and in other Member States?